mooelgendy/Playgrounds/README.md

 purchase sports products from playground store and more planed modules will be added to it.

 Technology stack used in this web application:
-- Spring boot
-- Spring REST
-- Spring annotations
+- Spring Boot
-- RESTful Web Service
+- RESTful Web Service with Spring REST
-- Angular Framework
+- Spring Data
-- Bootstrap
+- Hibernate/JPA
-- Mysql DataBase
+- Mysql Database
-- Hibernate
-- Maven Build tool
+- Maven
+- JUnit & Mockito
+- Angular (Front-end will be added soon)

 Special thanks for JetBrains organization for their support <3 .